 “I did, for years!
 Thousands of hours, nights without sleep, I manipulated equations that haven’t even been equated yet, and all that time I pushed papers to try to get someone, anyone to lend me a fresh set of eyes.
 It was rejected out of hand.
 Brian Greene himself said that I missed my true calling as a pulp sci-fi writer, or a cult leader.
 There is no experimental data that says it has to be this way, except it makes sense.
-Unless Cthulhu pops out of a portal and announces his run for the presidency, no one will believe me.”
+I guess there’s enough of that these days.”

-“And do you want to know why?”
+“It’s not that.
+You’re arguing from ignorance.”
 Her words flew in short bursts.
-“It was pseudo-science at best.
+“It is pseudo-science at best.
 It was all those flashy things that people dream about.
 It was everything you railed against an hour ago.
-You manipulated physics on some personal crusade that no one understands, without establishing your name on anything else, and you were turned into a pariah.
+You manipulated physics on some personal crusade that no one understands, without establishing your name on anything else, and so you became a pariah.
 This isn’t MIT, or Stanford.
 This is a state school.
-You are here to teach, and God forbid, perhaps even contribute some research.
+You are here to teach, and god forbid, perhaps even contribute some research.
 Got it?”

 “There are no illusions going into this field.
 It’s a lot of hard work with odd hours and no gratitude among a lot of dull, unimaginative people.
 It is all about numbers, and you aren’t pulling yours.”

-“There has to be more…” He turned away, and for lack of something better, watched a student walking the side path under his window.
+“There has to be more…” He turned away, and watched a student walking the path under his window.

-“You have to go with the numbers, and so do I. String theory is where the grants are, and we do what we can for science here.
+“You have to go with the numbers, and so do I. We do what we can for science here.
 Get on board.
 You have a brilliant mind, stop fighting the current.”